GraphWalker/graphwalker.github.io/content/general_workflow/Tests_execution.md

 %> mvn test
 ```

-All tests uses the same model, and the same code that implements the test.
-We have only changed the parameters passed on to GraphWalker.
+All tests use the same model and the same code that implements the test.
+We only change the parameters passed on to GraphWalker.
 The parameters affects the traversing strategies and stop conditions for the tests.

 ### Smoke test example
-Verifies the basic flow of the model.
-Using the A* algorithm, we create a straight path from the starting point, **e_Init**, in the graph, to the vertex **v_Browse**.
+This verifies the basic flow of the model.
+Using the [A* algorithm](generators_and_stop_conditions/#a_star-a-stop-condition-that-names-a-vertex-or-an-edge-), we create a straight path from the starting point, **e_Init** in the graph, to the vertex **v_Browse**.

 ```java
 @Test